aungnyeinchan351/PythonFraction/README.md

 Python has a data type called fractions.
 Unlike int and float, fractions are not a built in data type.
 To use fractions, need to import python module called **fractions**.

 ## Importing fractions module
 **Fractions** module is already involved in python standard library.
 You don't need to install it separately.
-Imopot it using **import** keyword.
+Import it using **import** keyword.
 ```
 from fractions import Fraction
 ```